 Our Shanghai KIC project is located in the Yangpu District, which is a district located in the north eastern part of Shanghai.
 According to the Shanghai Statistical Yearbook 2011, Yangpu District covers an area of 60.73 square kilometers and includes several kilometers of waterfront alongside the Huangpu River.
-According to the 2010 Population Census, Yangpu District has 1.3 million resident population or about 5.7% of Shanghai's population.
+According to the Yangpu 2011 Statistical Annual Report, Yangpu District has 1.3 million resident population, about 5.6% of Shanghai's population.
 The district possesses rich historical and cultural resources and is regarded as an intellectual hub of Shanghai with 14 major universities and colleges, 22 key state laboratories and 15 scientific research institutes.
-Within this district, growth is expected in the office segment, reflecting the district's increasing role as an education, research and development center.
+Within this district, growth is expected in the office segment, which reflects the district's emerging role as an education, research and development center.